wotkad/rise/README.md

 - **NodeJS**: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
   - To run the project on your local machine, you need to install NodeJS version 14 or higher.
 From the link above, you can download the executable file for your operating system and install it.
 - **Yarn**: [https://yarnpkg.com](https://yarnpkg.com)
-  - To install the Yarn package manager, you need to open your project in a code editor, for example, Visual Studio Code and run the `brew install yarn` command in the console or follow the specific guide for the OS [https://yarnpkg.com/lang/en/docs/ install/](https://yarnpkg.com/lang/en/docs/install/).
+  - To install packages for your project, you need to install the Yarn package manager.
 - **Webpack**: [https://webpack.js.org](https://webpack.js.org)
   - Module builder to manage all site dependencies (requires version 5 or higher).